Why smart EV charging is critical for the grid

 Smart features like export diversion help drivers harness sustainable energy like home solar to autonomously charge their EV when solar energy is available instead of having the energy exported to the grid.

-Lastly, for smart chargers that are located in publicly accessible spaces, security and convenience can be a high priority.
+Lastly, for smart EV chargers in publicly accessible spaces, security and convenience are a high priority.
 Charging network operators, businesses, or EV owners can remotely monitor their charging costs, carbon savings, and charger status while easily allowing or restricting access to a given charge point.

 Innovations in smart EV charging technology are already helping to reduce the strain on our grid and lower the environmental impact of charging.